ebassi/halting_problem/content/pelican.md

-web server. to be precise, my daily mansions do not include managing two WordPress installations, a MySQL instance, and an Apache web server, as well as the operating system that runs them; they also do not include maintaining those installations secured and keeping up with a ton of CVEs.
+web server. to be precise, my daily mansions do not include managing two WordPress installations, a MySQL instance, and an Apache web server, as well as the operating system that runs them; they also do not include maintaining those installations secured and keeping up with a ton of CVEs. on the other hand, this whole mess can also be attributed to the fact that a platform for content on the web should *probably* not have the capacity of allowing third parties to control your server unless you keep updating it every month.

-since nobody is paying me to actually handle this stuff, and since I'm doing this in the copious (_haha_) amounts of time I have left in my life, I can either blame my tools, and keep using them, or do the right thing, and change tools — possibly tools that do not require full time maintainership.
+since nobody is paying me to actually handle this stuff, and since I'm doing this in the copious (_haha_) amounts of time I have left in my life, I can either blame my tools, while still using them, or do the right thing, and change tools — possibly with tools that do not require full time maintainership.

-my first instinct was to just write a couple of scripts, generate my pages from them, and back everything up with a Git repository; I actually spent a bunch of time looking at existing stuff to build those scripts, and came pretty close to committing to that plan. when I realized I was actually starting a markdown parser library in C I backed the fuck away from my keyboard, opened a beer, and watched about four episodes of [Nichijō][wiki-nichijou] back to back, in order to realize what a spectacularly bad idea I had.
+my first instinct was to just write a couple of scripts, generate my pages from them, and back everything up with a Git repository; I actually spent a bunch of time looking at existing stuff to build those scripts, and came pretty close to committing to that plan. when I realized I was actually starting a markdown parser library *in C*, I backed the fuck away from my keyboard, opened a beer, and watched about four episodes of [Nichijō][wiki-nichijou] back to back, in order to realize what a spectacularly bad idea I had.
 I went back to the drawing board, and drafted